NVSL/libpaper/README.md

 2. Make sure all changes are committed.
 3. Enter paper metadata (abstract, etc.)
 4. Submit the paper
 6. Track it's progress.
-Once it has been "announced" retrieve the paper password and commit it to the repo as `arxiv_paper_password.txt`
+Once it has been "announced" retrieve the paper password and commit it to the repo as `arxiv_paper_password.txt`.
+Not it's "official arXiv identifier"
-5. Tag the repo as `axriv-<submission number>`.
+5. Tag the repo as `axriv-<arxiv-identifier>`.
 Don't forget to push the tag: `git push origin <tag_name>`.
-7. Send email to authors with a pointer to the paper on `arxiv.org`.
-Don't include the paper password.
+7. Send email to authors with a pointer to the paper on `arxiv.org`, include the paper password.

 ## Submitting to SRC